-Pandas can eat as much as 83 pounds (38 kilograms) of bamboo shoots a day.
+Pandas can eat as much as 83 pounds (38 kilograms) of bamboo shoots daily.

 Sometimes pandas will strip the leaves off several branches and stack them one on top of another, then sit in the middle and eat it like a picnic lunch!

-Pandas are thought to be able to identify different species of bamboo by their taste.
+Pandas are thought to be able to identify different bamboo species by their taste.

 Giant pandas have very few natural enemies because they are so large.

-The main threats to giant pandas today are habitat loss, poaching, and pollution.
+Today’s main threats to giant pandas are habitat loss, poaching, and pollution.

-Humans pose the biggest threat because we continue to develop land that is home to wild pandas.
+Humans pose the most significant threat because we continue developing land home to wild pandas.

-Poachers kill pandas for their fur, paws, and bones which are used in traditional Chinese medicine.
+Poachers kill pandas for their fur, paws, and bones used in traditional Chinese medicine.

 Status of Giant Pandas

 The giant panda is listed as a protected animal in China.

-The Chinese government has made it illegal to sell or purchase wild pandas or any part of them.
+The Chinese government has made selling or purchasing wild pandas or any part of them illegal.

 However, the law is difficult to enforce because the remote area where the pandas live makes surveillance difficult.

 Humans can help giant pandas survive by obeying wildlife laws and keeping up with environmental regulations that protect the forests where they live.

-By learning more about these fascinating creatures, people can work to ensure they have a place in this world for generations to come.
+By learning more about these fascinating creatures, people can work to ensure they have a place in this world for generations.